A fleet of Vintage London buses will be returning to the capital this weekend – and you’ll be able to ride one for free

 If you thought you knew London transport like the back of a map, think again.
 Fully embracing the retro style wave sweeping everything from films to catwalks, London is hopping on the trend, with a fleet of vintage hop-on buses.

-Not content with your old trains, trams, taxis, bikes, and boats, the old-school buses will be turning to the capital next month.
+Not content with your old trains, trams, taxis, bikes, and boats, the old-school buses will be turning to the capital this weekend.
 Courtesy of the London Bus Museum, the throwback comes as part of the Museum’s beloved heritage days.
 The first of 2026’s series lands on 14th March, with the buses pounding the city’s pavements (okay, streets) for one day only.
 The best part?
 You can hop on one without having to pay a thing – and not because they can’t accept contactless.

 Routemaster bus and cyclist, London, UKA traditional red Route master London bus used for tours of London passes a cyclist.
 London, England, UK.
 (Photo by: Andy Soloman/UCG/Universal Images Group via Getty Images)